From the Table: News from The Good Table Community

 Theology Committee: Our Theological Starting Points

 We are so grateful to Heather Morgan and Jon Coutts for leading this iteration of the Theology Working Group, a gifted, theologically diverse group from across Canada who has been engaged in the beautiful task of unearthing the gifts each tradition brings to The Good Table since the very beginning.
-If you have resonated with the language of our shared values or theological postures, it is because of the work of this incredible committee for the past three years!
+If you have resonated with the language of our shared values or theological postures, it is because of the work of this incredible committee for the past four years!
 How fortunate we are to have minds and hearts of this calibre here in Canada gathered into this conversation.

 The Theology Working Group presented something we're genuinely excited about: a set of Theological Starting Points for The Good Table and our work together here in Canada.
 Rooted in the Nicene Creed and the global, historical church, these postures capture the theological heartbeat of our community as we understand it today.
 They are not a rigid doctrinal statement; they are an open-handed, Spirit-led expression of who we are and what we hold together.
 We'd love for you to read them and let us know if they resonate with you!
 Download the PDF here!